maroontress/StyleChecker/doc/rules/ThoughtlessName.md

 ## Description

+Consider a good name for each local variable.
 The name of the identifiers must not be too easy like a typical sample code.
 This rule reports following cases: